Tinnitus Treatment Options

 - Exposure to loud noises

 - Benign tumor of the cranial nerve

 - As a side effect of medications

 - High blood pressure

-- Other disorders such as depression & anxiety
+- Other mental health disorders such as anxiety

 In order to find out the root cause of your tinnitus, your physician or hearing specialist will conduct a complete medical history, as well as a complete examination.

 What Treatments are Available?

 Depending on the cause of your tinnitus and other factors, several treatments are available, including medical options as well as alternative therapies.
 A common treatment is acoustic therapy, or sound therapy.
 Sound therapy makes use of sounds to help the brain re-focus and diminish the emotional impact of the tinnitus.